AnonymousRand/sse_implementations/README.md

     ```
     make
     ```
-    and then run either the non-compiler-optimized (debug) version with
+    and then run either the debug (non-compiler-optimized) version with
     ```
     ./build-debug/main
     ```
-    or the compiler-optimized (release) version with
+    or the release (compiler-optimized) version with
     ```
     ./build-release/main
     ```